The Amazing Race 6: Critical response

-Controversy
+Instances of racial remarks and physical violence

 In Dakar, Senegal, Kendra Bentley, who had previously decried being in "ghetto Africa", complained, "This city is wretched and disgusting.
 And they just keep breeding and breeding in this poverty.
 I can't take it."
 These comments were largely denounced as racist due to the equation of people in Africa as animals.
 Bentley later claimed that her comments were taken out of context, saying, "I was actually talking about the government and how they put people in these situations.
 They don't give them opportunities for education or birth control."
 Lesser outrage was also directed at Rebecca Cardon for similar insensitive comments.
 On the way to the House of Slaves on Gorée Island, Cardon commented, "I'd love to get out of Africa.
 I can see why so many people escaped."
 Kevin McDonough of The Spokesman-Review wrote, "Now that's a novel way to look at the Middle Passage."

 Later in the episode, Jonathan Baker shoved his wife, Victoria Fuller, who had picked up his bag, which he had dropped during a footrace to the Pit Stop at the Brandenburg Gate in Berlin.
 He was modestly rebuked by Phil Keoghan, who had seen Jonathan berating his wife, but had not witnessed the shove.
 In response, critics and fans decried seeing possible domestic violence on television.
 Baker later stated that the "shove in Berlin was wrong.
 It was wrong and I should not have done it.
 I can't apologize any more because I really felt that it hurt."